JKindonNtx/solutions-euc/documentation/BP-2125-Securing Citrix Virtual Apps and Desktops with Nutanix Flow/BP-2125/bp-2125-05-design-concepts-for-nutanix-flow-network-security.md

 ### Quarantine Policy

-If you need total lockdown for a VM, with configurable exceptions, you can use a Quarantine policy.
+If you need complete lockdown for a VM, with configurable exceptions, you can use a Quarantine policy.
 The Quarantine policy has two modes of operation: strict and forensic.
 Use strict quarantine to block all inbound and outbound traffic for a quarantined VM.
 Use forensic quarantine to allow security tools or VMs that should have access to the quarantined VM and block all other traffic.
 Define the list of allowed inbound and outbound sources, destinations, and ports for any VM in forensic quarantine by updating the policy.

 ![Example Quarantine Policy](../images/bp-2125-securing-citrix-virtual-apps-and-desktops-with-nutanix-flow_image06.png "Example Quarantine Policy")

 Work with the security team to determine what actions you need to take before, during, and after a VM quarantine operation.
 Consider using VM and storage snapshots along with Flow Network Security quarantine to enable a successful response to any suspicious activity.

-## Identify Policy Boundaries
+## Identify Policy Boundaries <!--JK: @david-brett I tried to simplify the wording a touch below - see what you think-->

 Application policies use the **AppType** and optional **AppTier** categories exclusively to define a target group protected by the policy.

-You must assign different **AppType** categories to VMs from different applications.
-You can assign VMs from different **AppTier's** in the same application the same **AppType**, but they should have different **AppTier** values.
+- You must assign different **AppType** categories to VMs from different applications.
+- You can assign VMs from different **AppTier's** in the same application of the same **AppType**, but they should have different **AppTier** values.
 This categorization allows the VMs assigned to these categories to exist as different tiers inside the same application policy.
-If you don’t specify an **AppTier**, Flow only uses the **AppType**.
+- If you don’t specify an **AppTier**, Flow only uses the **AppType**. <!--JK: @david-brett i moved this to a list - see what you think -->

 There are many ways to define the boundaries between these applications.
+These could be:

+- Based on who manages these VMs.
+- Which vendor provides them.
-You can base them on who manages these VMs, which vendor provides them, or whether they perform the same function.
-You can also define application boundaries based on the communication required between VMs.
-A set of tightly integrated VMs that all communicate with each other on many ports is a good candidate for definition as a single application.
+- Whether the VMs perform the same function.

+Application boundaries can be defined based on the communication required between VMs.
+A set of tightly integrated VMs that all communicate with each other on many ports is a good candidate for a definition as a single application.

 Isolation policy boundaries are easier to identify.
-If one VM group shouldn’t talk to another VM group, that’s an obvious boundary and these two groups of VMs should have different categories.
-One example is environment isolation, where Environment: Finance should never communicate with Environment: Finance.
-You can create isolation policies based on any two categories, but application policies must be based on the AppType category.
+If one VM group should not talk to another VM group, that’s an obvious boundary and these two groups of VMs should have different **categories**.
+One example is environment isolation, where **Environment: Finance** should never communicate with **Environment: HR**.
+You can create isolation policies based on any two **categories**, but application policies must be based on the **AppType category**.